 Our students are on a path toward college and career.
 We have high expectations for our students and offer a high level of support to help children reach their full potential.
 We individualize learning based on regular analysis of student progress throughout each school year, and our students are successful.
-In 2016, we received an A rating from the Ohio Department of Education for Overall Value Added, meaning the amount of learning a student achieves in one school year.

 These core subjects form the basis of our K–8 curriculum.
 Students receive 120 minutes of instruction in English Language Arts and 90 minutes of instruction in mathematics, science, and social studies each school day.